AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{fig:pow-refl-step5}
 \end{figure}

+When chains mutually reflect each-other, detecting attacks becomes easier.
+After Chain E integrates *Proof of Reflection*, the security of Chain E is somewhat entangled with the history of Chain B. If a Chain B attacker publishes some chain-segment, then Chain E nodes will know that those blocks have not been reflected by Chain E. This make detecting such an attack much easier (provided the attacker is only attacking that chain).

 There are several details that still require discussion, though, such as: *how exactly is weight contributed by a reflecting chain converted to weight in the local chain?* (discussed in \autoref{sec:comparing-diff-pows}); and *how can proofs of reflection be calculated without the requirement that miners are full nodes of both chains?* (discussed in \autoref{sec:practical-considerations}).
+This last question is particularly important for moving beyond mutual reflection between only two chains.

 Despite these omissions, the *essence* of *Proof of Reflection* should now be apparent. *In principle*, we can make blockchains more difficult to attack based on the idea that *blockchains can track the history of other blockchains (and confirm that chain's history like they do transactions)*. *In principle*, it is possible to increase the security of a blockchain via *reflection*.

-\begin{comment}

-### Proof of Reflection between chains using the same alg

-tl;dr it can work fine I think.
-Like it's still secure; there's nothing about *Proof of Reflection* that *requires* more than one hashing alg, it's just the easier context to explain it in b/c miners of one chain can't attack the other.

-\bigtodo{tidy this section, provide explanation.}

-\bigtodo{build this section out -- seems like this can be done securely. nb: the rest of this subsection are just notes; probs just skip over them}

-What about chains using the same alg? e.g. Bitcoin (B) and Bitcoin-copy (C)?

-- opportunity cost exists for a miner choosing to mine B or C.
-- they can switch, tho.
-- can we get a situation where attacking one is as difficult as attacking both?
-- normal reflection works????? mb
-- if so, mb we don't merge mine at all.
-- requires *constant* mining tho (on all chains). like doesn't work if ppl only mine a chain sometimes (bc an attacker can come in with no competition)
-- chains mb can be DOSd? reflection can make this harder b/c honest blocks can build on DOS blocks -- if they're not private (i.e., they're available).
-- but an attacker still need some profit driven reason, otherwise they're losing money by mining an attack; doublespends provide an out for that.
-- would a pseudo merge mining (PMM) scheme work if the diff of merged multi-blocks is the sum of the diffs? like mining for B and C is as difficult as mining a block on B then mining a block on C. Call these special combined blocks *dual-chain-blocks*.
-- that way there's opportunity cost but also there's a reason to do PMM: efficiency (don't need to swap between multiple chains, can reduce variance, etc)
-- plus you could auto-reflect I think b/c the blocks will always be valid on both (and if not it's as difficult as as mining one valid block and one invalid one)
-- for such dual-chain-blocks, could the proof attached be worth more than ratio of difficulty of mining on the two chains.
-IDK, i think each chain can probs still count only their difficulty, not diff for both chains. otherwise might open door to censorship/DOS attacks.

-is this secure? if so, then mixing with reflection to other chains provides extra security as expected?

-under that sort of thing the 'microchain' would become like an O(c) record of all headers from all chains. then all chains would sync their reflections up against the full headers-only-network (i.e., all chain headers of all chains). each dapp can then be O(c). so we get back to O(c^2) scaling.

-\end{comment}

 ### Comparing Incomparable Proofs of Work